-The RUGER® 10/22® rifles are autoloading, recoil operated rifles.
+The RUGER® 22 CHARGERTM pistol is an autoloading, recoil operated pistol.

 Retracting the bolt handle cocks the internal hammer and compresses the recoil spring.
-When the bolt is manually released, it moves forward (driven by the recoil spring), strips a cartridge from the magazine (if a loaded magazine is in place) and chambers the cartridge.
+When the bolt is manually released, it moves forward (driven by the recoil spring), strips a cartridge from the magazine, if a loaded magazine is in place, and chambers the cartridge.
 The bolt is held against the chambered cartridge by the recoil spring.